Learn more about how the State Policy Network aids ALEC and spins disinformation in the states.

 Learn more about corporations VOTING to rewrite our laws.

 The Goldwater Institute is a right-wing advocacy group based in Arizona.
-It is a member of the State Policy Network, a web of state pressure groups that denote themselves as "think tanks" and drive a right-wing agenda in statehouses nationwide.
+It has ties to the Koch brothers (see below for more) and is a member of the State Policy Network (SPN), a web of state pressure groups that denote themselves as "think tanks" and drive a right-wing agenda in statehouses nationwide.
 It is also an affiliate of the Franklin Center for Government and Public Integrity.

 A 2013 report published by Arizona Working Families and the Center for Media and Democracy called the Goldwater Institute "a special interest group in Arizona that also influences law outside the Grand Canyon State."